futurewei-cloud/chogori-platform/docs/SKV.md

-To create a SKVRecord for an SKV read or write request, the user must serialize the fields of the schema by calling serializeNext<> or skipNext (if the field data should be NULL).
+To create a SKVRecord for an SKV read or write request, the user must serialize the fields of the schema by calling serializeNext<> or serializeNull (if the field data should be NULL).
 This must be done in order of the schema.
 For a read request, the user can stop after serializing the fields that are key fields (which must come first in the schema as described above).
 For a write request all fields must be serialized or explicitly skipped.